latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Get help paying and save money on auto insurance.
+How to save money on auto insurance.

-Shop for a new policy and continually get new quotes.
-Your current provider will often times not continue to offer you the best rate over the years, and shopping around every couple of years can save you money.
-Studies show, including a recent study of 100,000 individuals by Consumer Reports, that rates for comparable coverage can vary by more than $500 for six months' worth of coverage.
 Also, when looking for a new auto insurance policy, you need to get at least three quotes.
-Lastly, if you are considering switching your car insurance company, start shopping for a new policy well before your current policy comes up for renewal as many insurers will provide new customers with an "early shopping" discount of up to 12% that will help you save.
+Lastly, if you are considering switching your car insurance company, start shopping for a new policy well before your current policy comes up for renewal as many insurers will provide new customers with an "early shopping" discount percentage that will help you save.

 Understand what you are paying for.
 It is important to understand the different types and components of an auto or even motorcycle policy.
 If an owner does not understand what an insurance company is quoting them, they may buy unnecessary coverage and overpay.
 Knowledge is key to saving money.
 More on auto insurance policy terms and conditions.

-Auto Clubs and Professional Organizations.
-Are you one of those people who was about to pay $100 for a hotel room, and then you learn that an AAA discount saves you 15 percent on that room?
-So you end up paying $85 and are happy and proud.
-The car insurance business is very similar.
 Being a member of AAA, or other professional organizations, will almost always lower the auto insurance rates you pay.
 You need to check with your employer to see if there are any group insurance rates offered by your company.
 Check with your credit union and others.
 You can also ask the car insurance company representative when you inquire about the cost of the insurance policies.
+Some of the common groups that offer discounts on auto insurance include unions or trade groups, alumni associations, Credit unions (like AAA or USAA) as well as employer groups or military service.

 By Jon McNamara